giancosta86/Jardinero/slides/making-of-jardinero.md

 ---

-# «El broche de oro» - the final touch
+# «El broche de oro» - the finishing touch

 **Writing the documentation** actually led to a couple of interesting breakthroughs that contributed to _further simplification_ - thus achieving a more _coherent_, **minimalist** model.